 - Redis Cache for in-memory service

-- Server Stretch Database for hybrid storage service designed specifically for organizations that use Microsoft SQL Server in their own data centers.
+- Server Stretch Database for hybrid storage service designed specifically for businesses that use Microsoft SQL Server in their own data centers

-That’s not to mention, unlike AWS, Microsoft does offer an actual Backup service, as well as Site Recovery service and Archive Storage.
+- Additionally, Microsoft does offer an actual Backup service, as well as Site Recovery service and Archive Storage

 - Amazon Aurora